epsilon537/boxlambda/docs/components_vera.md

 - **VERA Wishbone Core Top-Level**:
 [sub/vera_wishbone/fpga/source/vera_top.v](https://github.com/epsilon537/vera_wishbone/blob/boxlambda/fpga/source/vera_top.v)

-Frank van den Hoef's [VERA Versatile Embedded Retro Adapter](https://github.com/fvdhoef/vera-module), used by the [Commander X16 project](https://www.commanderx16.com/), is a standalone FPGA with an 8-bit external bus interface. **VERA Wisbone**, discussed here is an adaption of the graphics subsystem of the original VERA core for the BoxLambda SoC.
+Frank van den Hoef's [VERA Versatile Embedded Retro Adapter](https://github.com/fvdhoef/vera-module), used by the [Commander X16 project](https://www.commanderx16.com/), is a standalone FPGA with an 8-bit external bus interface. **VERA Wisbone**, discussed here, is an adaptation of the graphics subsystem of the original VERA core for the BoxLambda SoC.

 Note: The original VERA core also supports PSG Audio, PCM Audio, and a SPI Controller for storage.
 These subcomponents have not been carried over to VERA Wishbone.